 When we first walked past this restaurant in Aldgate East, we did a double take as it looked pretty smart and welcoming.

 Downstairs is a coffee bar during the day serving fresh juices, breakfast pastries, sandwiches, cakes and savoury items.
 Up the spiral staircase is a welcoming restaurant and bar.

-Their mission is to take the finest and freshest ingredients and turn them into beautiful and tasty dishes with influences from the local area including Asian, American, British and Mediterranean.
+Their mission is to take the finest and freshest ingredients and turn them into beautiful and tasty dishes.
+They want to seek influences from the local area including Asian, American, British and Mediterranean.

-I do not normally choose chicken on a menu as I have so much at home but the Grilled Lemon Verbena Chicken came highly recommended – marinated for 48 hours, cooked on the bone and then sliced.
+We do not normally choose chicken on a menu as we have so much at home but the Grilled Lemon Verbena Chicken came highly recommended.
+It had been marinated for 48 hours, cooked on the bone and then sliced.
 I was certainly not disappointed – the chicken was so moist and flavoursome.

-East London Girl: Eat, Drink and Dance in London
+East London Girl: Treves and Hyde